rl-institut/SimBA/docs/source/simulation_parameters.rst

    * - skip_inconsistent_rotations
      - false
      - Boolean
-     - If check_rotation_consistency is active, rotations that don't comply with the checked assumtions are removed from the schedule if skip_inconsistent_rotations is set true
+     - If check_rotation_consistency is active, rotations that don't comply with the checked assumptions are removed from the schedule if skip_inconsistent_rotations is set true
    * - show_plots
      - false
      - Boolean